atilaneves/cmake-ide/README.md

 Features
 --------
+* Sets variables for `auto-complete-clang` and `flycheck` for a CMake project automagically.
 * Automatically reruns CMake when a file is saved.
 Great when using CMake globs, but needs `cmake-ide-dir` to be set.
-* Sets variables for `auto-complete-clang` and `flycheck` for a CMake project automagically.
+* `cmake-ide-delete-file` allows you to have the same convenience when deleting files.
+I can't figure out a better way to do this.
+Obviously simply deleting the file means having to run CMake again manually for it to register the change in the list of files to be compiled

 Usage